-Step 1: Enact CFN Fuel Card Controls
+Step 1: CFN Card Controls

 CFN’s industry-leading controls help fleet managers prevent unauthorized use by drivers, but it can be difficult to determine which controls to enact.
 We’ve summarized the best practices of each control below so you can make the right decisions for your fleet.
-To ensure your team understands these restrictions, we recommend outlining them in your driver fuel card policy as well.
+To ensure your team understands these restrictions, we recommend outlining them in your driver fueling policy as well.

-When setting up your fuel card program, you will have the option of choosing between driver and vehicle cards.
+When setting up your program, you will have the option of choosing between driver and vehicle cards.
 Driver cards are issued to a single individual, and they have to enter their unique PIN to make purchases.
 Vehicle cards work with a pool of Driver PIN numbers.
 Each driver will have their own PIN that will work with every vehicle card.
-Both options provide accountability for your employees, ensuring that they are not purchasing more fuel than necessary.
+Both options provide accountability for your employees, ensuring that they are not purchasing more than necessary.
 The main determinant in picking the right type of card is whether your drivers switch vehicles.
 If vehicles are shared between drivers, a vehicle card is the best option for your business.

 Transactions Per Day